 Where do most citizens get their food?
 How is it prepared?
 Nutritional value - calorie dense vs high nutritional value.
 What is the cost?
-How does this compare to here (Group project 1)?
+How does this compare to information you gathered in Group project 1?

 How is cuisine related to history, culture, customs.